 Together, these factors can give you a more complete picture of whether a stock is undervalued or not.
 One way to minimize the odds of falling into a value trap is by avoiding individual stocks as an investment.
 You might choose a value stock mutual fund or index fund, for example, that diversifies across multiple investments.
 This can help you capitalize on the principals of value investing while spreading out risk in your portfolio.

 Value traps can lead to headaches if you’re buying shares of stock in the belief that those shares will steadily increase in value.
 A stock may disappoint you if its price doesn’t take off as you expected.
 Being able to recognize the signals that a stock’s value is accurate, or that it may be a value trap, can help you avoid the pitfalls in your portfolio.

 - Consider talking to your financial advisor before making new investments if you’re concerned about falling into a value trap.
-Your advisor can help you determine whether a stock is worth your time and money if you’re looking to make a value move.
-They can also review your current investments to identify any potential value traps in the making.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Erikona, ©iStock.com/FatCamera, ©iStock.com/Natee Meepian